PritK99/Ditto/preprocessing/README.md

 ]`

 **Note 3**: Some of the codes (particularly in C++) are massive.
 Almost `23%` of the C++ and `5%` of C data obtained after preprocessing has `num_tokens > 1000`.
 Infact, there are a few code snippets where the `num_tokens = 5,00,000`.
 We can not use these code snippets for our usecase.
 Hence `analysis.py` analyzes the results obtained after preprocessing and creates new csv where we ensure that each row in the new data is useful for our model.
 The discarded code indexes from the CSVs obtained after preprocessing are listed in `assets/preprocessing_logs/`.
 The new tokens are saved in `data/c_tokens_analyzed.csv` and `data/cpp_tokens_analyzed.csv`.
 The corresponding vocabulory is stored in `data/c_vocab_raw.csv` and `data/cpp_vocab_raw.csv`.
 Please note that this is not the final vocabulory.
 While we have discarded all the lengthy rows, we have not dealt with spurious tokens.
 For that, we require `clean.py`.

+**Note 4**: `lca.py` computes LCA distance matrix for a given input CSV file.
+However, we cant use it to generate data since the output file will be way to massive to store (~30 GBs).

 ## Examples